 In July, Labrinth’s ‘Mount Everest’ landed at No. 3 on the Billboard Top TV Songs Chart with 2,000 downloads, 2 million streams, after holding spot No. 5 on the June chart.
 An unreleased track called ‘When I R.I.P.’ from episode 7, “The Trials and Tribulations of Trying to Pee While Depressed,” was listed at No. 7.
 Stay tuned for the August chart (published mid-September), where we expect the ‘All For Us Remix’ to make an appearance.

 The internet has been speculating wildly about track names and rumored release dates for those impossible-to-find Labrinth tracks.
 Tunefind has been able to confirm the names of the most sought after tracks from Labrinth’s score, and updated those listings on Tunefind’s Euphoria song lists.
+UPDATE: Now that the album has been released, links to stream or purchase the songs on your favorite music services are now available, and we’re filling in the details for the additional score tracks on Tunefind’s Euphoria song lists.

 Fan Favorite Top 20 Songs from Euphoria